GPUOpen-Drivers/llpc/docs/LgcOverview.md

 # LGC (LLPC middle-end) overview

-This document outlines the state of LLPC as it will be at the end of the "middle-end interface clean-up" series of patches.

 LGC ("LLVM-based graphics compiler", or "LLPC generator core") is the middle-end part of LLPC.
 This document gives an overview of the interface that LGC presents to the front-end of LLPC, and of the data structures it uses internally.